Members of Chambers

-Since joining Chambers, Meghan is developing a busy practice in all areas of Family and General Civil Law.
+Since joining Chambers, Meghan is developing a busy practice in all areas of Family Law.
 She regularly accepts instructions from parents in private law disputes involving a wide range of issues varying from allegations of serious domestic violence, sexual abuse, substance misuse and parental alienation.
 Meghan has also represented both parents and Guardian's in public law matters and has attended the High Court on urgent applications.

 - Public Law

 - Injunctive Relief

 - City Law School – Bar Professional Training Course, London 2017

 - University of Kent – LLB (Hons), Canterbury 2016

 - Stephen Seabrooke Memorial Prize for excellence in advocacy